 Mountain Project's determination of some of the classic, most popular, highest rated routes for Stanley Headwall:

 Featured Route For Stanley Headwall

-Nemesis WI6 International : Canada : ... : Stanley Headwall
+Nemesis WI6 North America : Canada : ... : Stanley Headwall

 Undoubtedly the best-known and most popular of the Stanley Headwall routes, Nemesis satisfies!
 Climb two pitches of variable and sometimes rotten grade 4 ice to a big ledge at 2/3rds height.
 The crux 3rd pitch involves steep, sustained climbing on typically good ice.
 A final short pitch leads to the top.Beware of avalanch hazard on the approach slope leading to the climb, and from huge, invisible slopes above the route....[more]
 Browse More Classics in International

 Latest Regional Forum Messages